top of page

 Module 5: Palpation III - Acupuncture Point Palpation, Diagnosis and Needling

 Finding effective acupuncture points for treatment is essential for acupuncturists.
-Acupuncture points change their appearance depending on the time.
-As the acupuncture points are said to be open and closed, it is essential to look for acupuncture points that are open or active.
+Acupuncture points change their appearance depending on the time, which is understood as "Open/Active points" or "Closed/Inactive points".
+As the acupuncture points are said to be alive, it is essential to look for acupuncture points that are open or active.
 For this reason, simply measuring and locating the acupuncture points according to textbooks is not helpful for treatment.
-It is necessary to find an acupuncture point through meridian palpation, and then diagnose the acupuncture point itself to understand what condition it is in.
+It is necessary to find an acupuncture point through meridian and point palpation, then diagnose the acupuncture point itself to understand what condition it has through point palpation.
 We will focus on studying its diagnostic and classification methods.
-In addition, once you have classified the appearance of the acupuncture points, you must first understand the theory as to what needling techniques can be used to treat and normalize the acupuncture points, and then practice repeatedly to master them completely.
+In addition, once you have classified the appearance of the acupuncture points, you must first understand the theory as to what needling techniques can be used to treat and normalize the acupuncture points, and then practice needling repeatedly to master completely.
 We will practice until successfully master this method.
 This allows acupuncture treatment to have reliable therapeutic effects.

 Module 5 will continue with needling training following the lecture.